California Penal Code Section 459 PC – Auto Burglary

-Any person who enters a vehicle when the doors are locked with intent to commit grand or petit larceny or any felony.
+Any person who enters a vehicle when the doors are locked intends to commit grand or petit larceny or any felony.

 There are two primary factors in an auto burglary offense – commonly known as “elements of the crime.”
-In order to be found guilty, the prosecutor has to prove these factors listed in CALCRIM 1700 Jury Instructions:
+To be found guilty, the prosecutor has to prove these factors listed in CALCRIM 1700 Jury Instructions:

 - You entered a locked vehicle;